xuzhen0913/NS-SAR-ADC-simulation-using-MATLAB/README.md

-NS SAR ADC system level simulation using MATLAB code.
-With one order EF filter.
+# NS SAR ADC system level simulation using MATLAB code with one order EF filter.